gregberge/angular-notification/README.md

 Create a new notification, the signature is the same as [the Web Notification API](https://developer.mozilla.org/en/docs/Web/API/notification).

 Angular-notification provides some sugar to the default API, the permission is requested automatically.
+There is some options in addition to that already present in the official API:

-There is also a "delay" option to specify a delay (in ms) after the notification is automatically closed.
+- "delay": Specify a delay (in ms) after the notification is automatically closed.
+Default `null`.
+- "focusWindowOnClick": Focus the window when the notification is clicked (works only on Chrome, Firefox prevent this for security issue).
+Default `true`.

 ```js
 new Notification('title', {